Gowrie House (Perth, Scotland): Gowrie conspiracy

-James VI ordered that the building be defaced by removing some of its corner turrets.
-In 1602, he gifted the building to the city, though he was careful to exclude its name when making the gift.
+Army barracks

 In 1746, the city gifted the house to Prince William, Duke of Cumberland, in recognition of his victory at the Battle of Culloden.
 It is believed the duke later passed the house to his nephew, Admiral Watson, who sold it to the UK government for £2,000.
 It was converted into artillery barracks, and was occupied until the French Revolution.
 Several plans of the house were made during these years and are kept by the National Library of Scotland.
 In 1805, it was traded back from the government by the city in exchange for a site on which to build a depot for prisoners of war.
 Five acres of Moncreiffe land were given over.

 During demolition in 1807 observers considered that the east and southern wings were older, with noticeably thicker walls, and were probably originally built for Elizabeth Gray.
 The west and northern buildings were built by the Ruthvens.
 The workmen were said to have found concealed vaults and closets in the old walls, one with an earthenware urn of bones.
 There was also a tower or garden building near the River Tay, known as the Monk's Tower, and intended to serve as a summer house or banqueting room.
 The 17th-century painted ceiling of the Monk's Tower included the symbols of the zodiac and heraldry of Hay of Kinnoull.
 The summer house was used for meetings by Charles II in 1650, and he may have stayed in Gowrie House.
-A detailed household account covering Charles' months in Perth reveals that the king had a boat or barge on the Tay, and was allowed more sugar in his pies than his courtiers, but does not mention that the 'King's house' where he resided in Perth was Gowrie House.
+A detailed household account covering Charles' months in Perth reveals that the king had a boat or barge on the Tay, and was allowed more sugar in his pies than his courtiers, but does not mention that the "King's house" where he resided in Perth was Gowrie House.
 The older parts of Gowrie House and the Monk's Tower before demolition were indicated on plans published by David Peacock.

 In documentation from 1911, a Gowrie Rest House, Labour Yard and Lodging Home for Men and Boys stood on Speygate.